zipurman/oVIRT_Simple_Backup/docs/install_debian.md

         6. ``cd simpleBackup``
         7. ``wget -N --retry-connrefused https://raw.githubusercontent.com/zipurman/oVIRT_Simple_Backup/master/plugin/simpleBackup/start.html``
         8. ``cd /usr/share/ovirt-engine/ui-plugins``
-        9. ``vi simpleBackup.json`` Change IP Address in simpleBackup.json to match your oVirtBackupEngine VM
+        9. ``vi simpleBackup.json`` Change IP Address in simpleBackup.json to match your oVirtSimpleBackupVM
         10. ``chmod 755 /usr/share/ovirt-engine/ui-plugins/simpleBackup* -R``
         11. ``service ovirt-engine restart``
         12. You should now be able to login to your oVirt Web UI and see the SimpleBackup menu item on the left.